 Application Requirements

-To apply, prospective students should complete the George Mason University Admissions Application.
-Official transcripts from each college and graduate institution attended, a current résumé, three letters of recommendation, and an expanded goals statement will be required.
+To apply, prospective students should submit the George Mason University Admissions Application and its supplemental documentation, three letters of recommendation, and a goals statement.

 GRE scores are not required for admission into this program, but are strongly encouraged if a student is seeking internal funding support.